-Most people do not experience long-term physical effects of asthma.
-However, chronic and poorly-controlled asthma may have a slowing effect on growth and may result in reduced lung function as an adult.
+Severity of asthma may vary.
+Many people with asthma have mild disease with no longterm physical effects.
+Chronic and poorlycontrolled asthma may have a slowing effect on growth and may result in reduced lung function as an adult.
 As with any chronic illness there may be an emotional impact on people with asthma.
 Emotions such as anger, fear, inferiority, depression and guilt may be experienced.